 And it all started in the kitchen.

 I loved waking up in my grandparents’ house, the house I practically grew up in.
 My grandma would always rise early- minutes before her alarm clock went off.
 I’d go downstairs and walk into that tiny kitchen filled, already with the smell of freshly brewed coffee, radio silently buzzing in the background, the sun rising and shining through the window.
 We’d sit by the table, drink coffee and look out the window.
 It was my favorite thing in the world.
-It was something so simple, but brought me the kind of joy that can’t be replaced- and it was all because no matter how busy or tired or grumpy I was, in that moment, in that kitchen, with her, I was always present.
+It was something so simple, but brought me the kind of joy that can’t be replaced- and it was all because no matter how busy or tired or grumpy I was, at that moment, in that kitchen, with her, I was always present.

 I loved taking long walks to the grocery store with her, holding her arm.
 You know, just walking, enjoying the fresh air and chatting away.
 We’d then come home, unpack the groceries and… spend more time in the kitchen.

-I think that kitchen has always been my favorite place to be and it’s also a great place to practice being present.
+I think that the kitchen has always been my favorite place to be and it’s also a great place to practice being present.

-Washing dishes, can be one of them- and it’s all about being aware of your sensory perceptions.
+Washing dishes can be one of them- and it’s all about being aware of your sensory perceptions.
 Instead of rushing through washing the dishes, wishing you were doing something else, be present.
 Feel how warm the water feels on your skin, smell the dish-soap, notice your hand movements.

 When you brew your morning coffee, enjoy the process- the smell, that comforting, funny noise your coffee maker makes.
 Those simple, everyday tasks are a great place to start practicing being present.
-When you do this, all of the sudden everything becomes more enjoyable.
+When you do this, all of a sudden everything becomes more enjoyable.

 Using mindfulness bells is also one of my favorite and simple ways to practice being present.
-Your bells can be pretty much anything; it can be a certain color you notice, a number, a sound, a stop light.
+Your bells can be pretty much anything; it can be a certain color you notice, a number, a sound, a stoplight.
 Using these as a mindfulness tool will remind you to come back to the present moment.

 I have a few: a sparkling light- like when the sun hits the keychain that hangs on my rearview mirror, or a certain sound or number.
 If I walk around the office, or my house, and happen to hit my elbow on something, or when I accidentally drop my keys- I use that as a reminder, too.
 Whenever I hear, see or feel those “mindfulness bells” I stop and think “what am I doing right now, right this moment?
 Where are my thoughts wandering?”